vdbergh/vtjson/README.md

 - The optional `name` argument is used to refer to the object being validated in the returned message.
 - The optional argument `strict` indicates whether or not the object being validated is allowed to have keys/entries which are not in the schema.
 ## Wrappers
 A wrapper takes one or more schemas as arguments and produces a new schema. **Warning:** wrappers should be considered as being immutable.
-In other words: if the underlying schemas change after a wrapper has been created then the effect of using the wrapper is undefined.
+In other words: if the underlying schemas change after a wrapper has been created then the effect of valdating against the wrapper is undefined.
 If you _really_ need this then you should recreate the wrapper.
 - An object matches the schema `union(schema1, ..., schemaN)` if it matches one of the schemas `schema1, ..., schemaN`.
 This is almost the same as `{schema1, ..., schemaN}`, or equivalently `set((schema1, ..., schemaN))` if `schema1, ..., schemaN` are hashable.
 - An object matches the schema `intersect(schema1, ..., schemaN)` if it matches all the schemas `schema1, ..., schemaN`.
 - An object matches the schema `complement(schema)` if it does not match `schema`.